Regiments of the Malta Garrison 45th (Nottinghamshire) 1st/Sherwood Foresters

 The Sherwood Foresters (Nottinghamshire and Derbyshire)

-Sherwood Foresters (Derbyshire) was formed on 1 July 1881 from the merger of the rifle volunteer and militia units of Nottinghamshire and Derbyshire with the 45th (1st Nottinghamshire–Sherwood Foresters) Regiment and the 95th (Derbyshire) Regiment.
+The Sherwood Foresters (Derbyshire Regiment) was formed on 1 July 1881 from the merger of the rifle volunteer and militia units of Nottinghamshire and Derbyshire of the 45th (1st Nottinghamshire–Sherwood Foresters) Regiment with the 95th (Derbyshire) Regiment.

-The 45th became the 1st Battalion, the 95th became the 2nd Battalion.
+The 45th became The 1st Battalion The Sherwood Foresters (Derbyshire Regiment); the 95th the 2nd Battalion.

 The Maltese Cross, oak wreath, and stag are derived from the badge of the 95th (Derbyshire) Regiment.
 The Royal Stags formed the Supporters to the Arms of the City of Nottingham.
 The oak wreath derives from the old Nottinghamshire Militia which had an oak wreath in its badge in allusion to Sherwood Forest.